 - Read the Fine Print: Read the fine print of the plan to ensure you understand the coverage limits and exclusions.

-As an insurance agency, we know that health insurance is a critical factor for any individual, including truck drivers.
-Here are some common questions we get about Health Insurance Truck Drivers.
+As an insurance agency in Florida, we know that health insurance is a critical factor for any individual, including truck drivers.
+Here are some common questions we get about Health Insurance for Truck Drivers.

 Do Owner Operators Get Health Benefits?